Texas District Courts

 Districts can cover a single county or several counties, with many districts overlapping one another.
 Harris County, the state's most populous, is home to 60 district courts - each one covering the entire county.
 While district courts can exercise concurrent jurisdiction over an entire county, and they can and do share courthouses and clerks to save money (as allowed under an 1890 Texas Supreme Court case), each is still legally constituted as a separate court.
 This is dramatically different from the situation in most U.S. states (or most other jurisdictions), in which a single trial court is staffed by multiple judges, each of whom has authority to act in the name of that court.

 In sparsely populated areas, a single district can cover numerous counties: several districts span five counties, for example.
 Some counties share numerous overlapping districts, such as the 12 districts that serve the same 13 county region of central and eastern Texas, with each district covering the entirety of the 13 counties.

+On June 9, 2023, Texas' governor signed an Act into law creating a trial level business court, the Texas Business Court, as well as the first appellate level business court in the United States.
+The new law became effective in September 2023.
+On June 28, 2024, the Texas Supreme Court approved rules of procedure for the new Business Court.
+In June 2024, the Governor began appointing Business Court Division judges.
+In August 2024, the Texas Supreme Court rejected a constitutional challenge to the appellate business court's creation.
+The trial and appellate business courts will be open for cases on September 1, 2024.
+This new court is a separate statutory court, and not a division of the district court.
+Thus, it will remove some types of cases from the dockets of the district courts where the new business court is operational.

-Counties containing the most districts
+Counties containing the most district courts

 The following data is accurate as of February 2022.

+Counties served by each district court

+The following data is accurate as of November 13, 2024.